Children in our Church

 We also encourage the young people to take an active part in our wider Church Family, amongst this encouragement they are invited to read prayers and Bible readings particularly in the Second Sunday Service.

 We value our families by providing toys and books in a good sized children area near the front of the congregational seating.
 This is so that children and their families can clearly see, and feel involved with the services at all times.

-For children of all age groups we have a table and chairs with colouring sheets, as well play mats and soft cushions.
+For children of all age groups we have a table and chairs with colouring sheets, or play mats and soft cushions.
 Also provided are number of activity bags that may be used by children during the service, when they sit with their families.

-A Toy Box is situated in the lobby of the Church for times when children are in need of more individual attention.
-There is also comfortable seating, and wall heating in this area.
+A wicker Toy Box is situated in the lobby of the Church for times when children are in need of more individual attention.
+There is also comfortable seating, and instant wall heaters in this area.

 Second Sunday and special Services

 Every second Sunday at 10am (excluding August) we have a service in which the children play a major role: leading prayers or reading the lesson for example.